 - Sehar Sufi

 Last December's trip was the fourth trip of mine to Lahore, Pakistan--the birthplace of my parents.
 What brought me to Lahore each time was weddings--extravagant, costly and grand.
-We're like royalty, I remember thinking to myself as I joined the stage for photos in Pearl Continental Hotel during my brother’s wedding in 2011.
+This is overwhelming, I remember thinking to myself as I joined the stage for photos in Pearl Continental Hotel during my brother’s wedding in 2011.
 I was blinded by the camera flashes as I sat there stunned by the grandness of the hall and the guests dressed in their very finest.
 Just a few hours before I was running errands at an outdoor mall while being approached frequently by people, young and old, asking for money.
 This scene clashed vividly with the one in these wedding hall doors.
 I was acutely aware of the enormous gap between those of us here and the many people outside on the street.
 The desperation outside and the extravagance indoors was so stark it gnawed at my conscience.
 Could I truly enjoy this wedding?
 Was it wrong?
 There was something about sitting contently on one side of a large socioeconomic gap that kept me perplexed as to what my place is here.
 But I knew it wasn't here, in this wedding hall.
 I thought to myself, the next time I come to Pakistan it certainly won't be for a wedding.

 Well--the next time I came to Pakistan, it was for a wedding.
 What can I say, we have many relatives in Pakistan of "marriageable age".
 These things are just unavoidable.
 However, this time, I would not be placated by my privilege.
 I reached out to Khalid Butt of Taba Foundation.
 My cousin had told me about the amazing work Taba does.
 I asked Khalid how I could help.
 Khalid, who is Taba's "Lead of Operations", met with me and talked to me with great love and passion for the work that Taba does.